Critical Youth Citizenship

 October 2017, Berlin: JUGEND für Europa, in cooperation with SALTO South East Europe Resource Centre (SALTO SEE) and several National Agencies of the Erasmus+ Youth in Action, organised this European conference on the practice, impact and future role of European youth work in promoting the democratic values and active citizenship of young people in Europe.

 The conference reflected on how EUropean youth programmes foster participation in democratic life, civic engagement, intercultural dialogue, social inclusion and solidarity.
 Moreover, it explored up to which extent the programmes shape young people’s political literacy and social agency.

 The conference documentation can be found here.

-2019 - Further debate: The reflection paper ‘What’s politics got to do with it?
+2019 - Further debate: The discussion paper ‘What’s politics got to do with it?
 European youth work programmes and the development of critical youth citizenship’

-A summary of the reflection paper "What’s politics got to do with it?
+A summary of the discussion paper "What’s politics got to do with it?
 European youth work programmes and the development of critical youth citizenship" can be found here.
-The full version will be published shortly.
+The full version can be found here.

-2020 - Up next: The 'European Conference on the Development of Critical Youth Citizenship' (working title), June 2020, Germany
+2020 - Up next: The 'European Symposium on the Development of Critical Youth Citizenship', Autumn 2020, Cologne (Germany)

 The overall goal of this symposium is to provide a space for dynamic interdisciplinary exchange between 80 professionals from the field of youth work as a continuation of the process described above.
 Moreover, the symposium wants to trigger further constructive discourse, generate momentum and provide a platform to reconfirm the willingness to support the political dimension in youth work.

 At the same time, this symposium aims to be a place for further reflection on the idea of the development of critical youth citizenship.
 Therefore, the symposium will be a a follow-up to earlier initiatives and a connecting point to find common ground, to build on synergies among different sectors and to design further action.